MiCom 2018 Keynote Speakers

 Prof. Dr. Ilse Jacobsen leads the group researching Microbial Immunology at the Hans-Knöll Institute in Jena.
 The group looks into the role of morphology for the pathogenic fungus Candida albicans, as well as the molecular mechanisms involved in Candida sepsis and how bacterial-fungal interactions contribute to infection.
-Through the use of immunological, microbiological and molecular methods, along with a number of different infection models, she tries to elucidate the processes most closely involved in the development of lethal disease following Candida infection outbreak.
+By utilising immunological, microbiological and molecular methods, along with several different infection models, she tries to elucidate the processes most closely involved in the development of lethal disease following Candida infection outbreak.

 System Biology Session

 Dr. Medema is a computational biologist at Wageningen University, The Netherlands.
-Research in his group focuses on computational strategies towards natural product discovery, as well as the development of integrative omics strategies to identify the biological roles that specialised metabolites play in microbial communities.
-Recipient of Rubicon and Veni grants from the Netherlands Organization for Scientific Research (NWO), Dr. Medema completed his PhD thesis at the University of Groningen (The Netherlands) cum laude.
-Together with the group of Tilmann Weber in Denmark, he coordinates the development of the Antibiotics and Secondary Metabolites Analysis Shell (antiSMASH), a bioinformatics tool used by natural products scientists around the world, as well as MIBiG, a repository for experimentally characterised biosynthetic gene clusters.
+Research in his group focuses on computational strategies towards natural product discovery.
+In addition, his group is working towards the development of integrative omics strategies to identify the biological roles that specialised metabolites play in microbial communities.
+Recipient of Rubicon and Veni grants from the Netherlands Organization for Scientific Research (NWO), Dr. Medema completed his PhD thesis at the University of Groningen, The Netherlands graduating cum laude.
+Together with the group of Tilmann Weber in Denmark, he co-ordinates the development of the Antibiotics and Secondary Metabolites Analysis Shell (antiSMASH), a bioinformatics tool used by natural products scientists around the world, as well as MIBiG, a repository for experimentally characterised biosynthetic gene clusters.